 Take the left and walk along the beach until you get to a river.
-The river isn’t too wide or deep, so it’s easy to cross over and in a few minutes, you’ll reach the first waterfall.
+The river isn’t too wide or deep, so it’s easy to walk across, and in a few minutes, you’ll reach the first waterfall.

-To get to the second waterfall, make you way back up and keep walking through the pine forest until you reach a spot with a bird’s eye view of the river that you previously cross over.
+To get to the second waterfall, make your way back up and keep walking through the pine forest until you reach a spot with a bird’s eye view of the river that you previously went across.
 Continue along the path on your left that leads to a sugarcane field.
 Turn right and walk for a few minutes until you hear the roaring sound of the waterfall.

-To get to the base of the waterfall, cross over the river and walk a few meters on your right until you see a steep path leading down to the waterfall.
+To get to the base of the waterfall, walk across the river and then a few meters on your right until you see a steep path leading down to the waterfall.
 There’s also a smaller waterfall here but it just looks like a trickle most of the time.